Overview

 November 2023

-Composting: A field trial has been successfully completed at the Rivalea piggery in Corowa NSW.
+Composting: A field trial was successfully completed at the Rivalea piggery in Corowa NSW.
 It provided important preliminary data on process performance and insight into how grinding and composting could be implemented effectively in an outbreak.

-2 whole carcass composting treatments (the first using recommended carbon to nitrogen ratios, and the second using five turns to aerate the material) as well as a control treatment commenced in November 2023.
+Two whole carcass composting treatments - the first using recommended carbon to nitrogen ratios, and the second using five turns to aerate the material - as well as a control treatment commenced in November 2023.